ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-4.md

 ### Step 4.2.
 Download the Himax AI web toolkit.

-The Himax AI web toolkit enables a browser-based graphical user interface (GUI) where the live camera feed can be displayed.
+The Himax AI web toolkit enables a browser-based graphical user interface (GUI) for the live camera feed.

 Download the Himax AI Web toolkit by clicking on this [link](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/releases/download/v1.1/Himax_AI_web_toolkit.zip)

-Unzip the archived file and double click `index.html.`.
+Unzip the archived file and double click `index.html`.
 This will open the GUI within your default browser.

 ### Step 4.3.
 Connect to the Grove Vision AI